How do we produce it?

 Producing UK totals

-Once the data is cleaned, averages are produced for all financial variables in the sample within each income band and are multiplied up to the England and Wales population size using weights based on income bands.
-Supplementary data from SCVO (Scottish Council for Voluntary Organisations) and NICVA (Northern Ireland Council for Voluntary Action) is used to produce estimates of the UK population.
+Once the data is cleaned, ratios are produced for all financial variables in the sample within each income band and are multiplied up to the England and Wales population size using weights based on income bands.
+These ratios are also applied to supplementary data from SCVO (Scottish Council for Voluntary Organisations) and NICVA (Northern Ireland Council for Voluntary Action) to produce estimates of the UK population.

 Analysis by income band